 Hey, hey!
-Thanks for sticking with me as we’ve discussed how to give effective feedback on student writing and some philosophical ideas about grading in high school.
+Thanks for sticking with me as we’ve discussed how to give effective feedback on student writing and some philosophical ideas about easy grading strategies for teachers in middle school and high school.

-If you missed any of these posts, please take a few moments to catch up.
+If you missed any of these posts, please take a few moments to catch-up by clicking the links below.
 Like my mother always said, you can’t have dessert before dinner…and today’s blog post is like a double-chocolate fudge sundae with whipped cream and sprinkles.

 - The Savvy Teacher’s Grading Definition

 - Does Teacher Feedback to Students Matter?

 - Why I Don’t Use Grading Comment Banks

 - English Teachers Grading?
 It’s Easy If You Do It Smart.

 - 30 Minute Assessment Strategy for English Teachers

 - Wondering How to Save Time Grading Papers?
 Read This!

 - The Secret to Google Forms Spreadsheet Grading